The seven major chakras

 Psychic vision is often associated with this chakra, and it is often referred to as the “Third Eye”.

-Sanskrit name: Sahasrara, meaning “the gateway to the universe”.
+Sanskrit name: Sahasrara, meaning “the gateway to the universe”

 Where is it?
 Located at the crown of your head.

 What color is it?
-It’s color is violet to white.
+Its color is violet to white.

 What does it do?
 In your body, this chakra cares for the pituitary gland, cerebral cortex, and central nervous system.